-The Youth Foiling Gold Cup will now move to France, at La Grande Motte, from May 8 to the 14th, then back to the States in June, in the cradle of US sailing, Newport, RI; to finish on Lake Garda, in Torbole, from the 21st to the 27th of August, before the Grand Final in Barcelona, venue of the 37th America’s Cup in the summer of 2024.
+The Youth Foiling Gold Cup will now move to France, in La Grande Motte, from May 8 to the 14th, then back to the States in June, in the cradle of US sailing, Newport, RI; to finish on Lake Garda, in Torbole, from the 21st to the 27th of August, before the Grand Final in Barcelona in November, venue of the 37th America’s Cup in the summer of 2024.

 The YFGC is the 69F Circuit reserved for the Under 25 sailors, but 69F has another series in US, the Select Series, and one in Europe, the 69F Cup.
 In USA the first regatta will take place at the end of the month, in Miami, at the Bacardi Invitational.
 While in Europe, it will be Valencia to host the 69F fleet from April 26th to 30th, in Valencia Mar.

 Avant Garde, Gottifredi Maffioli, Harken, OneSails, Vela Mania, Sailmon, Acquaviva WT, Fraglia Vela Malcesine

 Founded in 2018 in Verona (Italy), is the company that created and developed the 69F project.
 69F is an integrated One-Design Boat, Race and Lifestyle format.

 The 69F project is the result of the commitment and skills of athletes, engineers and communication entrepreneurs who believe in the future of sailing hydrofoil and its affirmation in the world of professional regattas as well as in the world of lifestyle and amateur sport.